Hey there! These maps like to spread out! Head over to a larger screen to check them out.

 METHODOLOGICAL NOTE

 The youth disconnection rates above are Measure of America calculations of data from the US Census Bureau’s annual American Community Survey.
-State, congressional district, and metro area data are from 2021.
+State, congressional district, and metro area data are from 2022.
 Time series data are one-year estimates from the relevant year.
 County data are from 2016–2020 and Public Use Microdata Area (PUMA) data are from 2017-2021.
 Read the full methodological note here.
 The metro areas featured above, officially called Metropolitan Statistical Areas (MSAs), are designated by the White House Office of Management and Budget.
 The full names of MSAs as well as maps of their boundaries are available here.
+If you want to understand more about youth disconnection, read our latest report, Broad Recovery, Persistent Inequity: Youth Disconnection in America.
+This report features the latest opportunity youth data.

 TAKE